the-teachingRSE-project/competencies/competencies.md

 From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers.
-This shift has provided a base on which to develop sustainable career opportunities, better training and more effective support for the development of quality research software.
+This shift provides a base on which sustainable career opportunities can be built, which allows for better training of researchers and more effective support for the development of high quality research software.
 There is still a long way to go but positive change is well underway.

-RSEs may work within one of the many Research Software Engineering teams that have been set up at universities and research organisations over the last decade, or they may be embedded within a research team.
+RSEs may work within one of the few Research Software Engineering teams that have been set up at universities and research organisations over the last decade, or they may be embedded within a research team.
 They may have a job title that officially recognises them as an RSE, or